-At Lone Star Flight and Testing Center we can help you to prepare for the oral and practical test as well as the written: General, Airframe and Powerplant because we are a PSI/FAA Test Center.
+At Lone Star Flight and Testing Center we can help you prepare for the oral and practical test exam, as well as the written: General, Airframe and Powerplant because we have an experience A&P, IA instructor and we are a PSI/FAA Testing Center.

 The success to our business is to remove you from life’s distractions, so you can focus on the needed material to pass the written test, oral and practical test with the examiner.
 The FAA exam is designed to determine if the applicant possesses the knowledge, understanding, ability to manage risks, and basic skills consistent with the privileges of the certificate or rating being exercised on the tested material.
-An applicant must know, consider, and successful complete each of the subject areas to be tested on the knowledge exam and oral and practical tests.
+An applicant must know, consider, and successful complete each of the subject areas that they will be tested.

-(Click here to see what subject areas of knowledge you will need to know for test.)
+(To see what subject areas of knowledge you'll need to know for the test Click here).

-To start our program you will need an 8610-2 form signed by the FAA informing them that you have the knowledge and experience to pass the A&P exam in all areas.
-A certificate of completion from an FAA approved Aviation Maintenance Technical School (AMTS) or a Military Certificate of Eligibility.
+To start our course you will need an 8610-2 form signed by the FAA informing us that you have the credentials, knowledge and experience to pass the A&P exam in all areas.
+This also includes a certificate of completion from an FAA approved Aviation Maintenance Technical School (AMTS) or a Military Certificate of Eligibility.

-Our A&P program will start by focusing on passing the three written test within three weeks and then working on the oral and practical test.
-During the oral sessions you will demonstrate your knowledge and understanding to answer questions given, while work on various practical projects.
-This normally takes approximately a week and half to complete.*
+Our A&P course will start by focusing on passing the three written test within three weeks.
+Next you will be demonstrating your knowledge and understanding in answering oral questions given by the staff.
+You then will be assigned various practical projects.
+This normally takes approximately a week and half to two weeks to complete.

-*Our program normally takes 4-5 weeks depending on the applicant’s knowledge and experience level.
+Our course normally takes 4-5 weeks depending on the applicant’s knowledge and experience level.

 After passing your Airframe or Powerplant exam you will be issued a Temporary Airframe & Powerplant Mechanical Certificate from your A&P examiner.
 This temporary certificate is good for 120 days until your plastic license arrives in the mail.